 - Heat jars in boiling water, or in the dishwasher on sterilize.

 - Remove lemon juice from fridge and allow to warm to room temperature (if it's cold when starting out).
 This prevents the jars from breaking when you add the cold liquid to the hot jar.

-- Skin and de-seed tomatoes.
+- Peel and de-seed tomatoes, if desired.
 This is easiest if they were frozen first!